VitasSalvantes/Web-Krypto/README.md

 ## How does it work ##

 This web application is designed to encrypt and decrypt texts using simple ciphers.
-At the moment, work with 3 ciphers has been implemented: with the Caesar cipher, the code word cipher, and the Atbash cipher.
+At the moment, work with 3 ciphers has been implemented: with the Caesar cipher, the Code Word cipher, and the Atbash cipher.

 The first thing the user sees is the **home page**.
 It displays a short description of the web application and links to cipher pages.

 Then the user can go to one of the **cipher pages**.
-The user can read a detailed description of the cipher and encrypt or decrypt any text, and then, on the **result page**, copy the result to the clipboard by clicking on the button.
+The user can read a detailed description of the cipher, encrypt or decrypt any text and then, on the **result page**, copy the result to the clipboard by clicking on the button.

 If the user wants to learn more about the developers of this application, then he can go to the **about page** and get the necessary information.